Integrating Service and Academic Study: Service-Learning and Faculty Motivation in Michigan Higher Education

 Politicians, practitioners, and philosophers offer many arguments to support the inclusion of service-learning in the formal curriculum (Bok, 1982, 1986; Boyer, 1981, 1987; Boyte, 1992; Bradfield and Hyers, 1992; Coles, 1988: Levine, 1989; Stanley, 1989, 1991; Stanton, 1987; Wagner, 1990).
 This chorus of support for service-learning is generally rooted in a commitment to volunteer ism and has three recurrent strains: service-learning contributes to the vitality of the college or university; service-learning promotes civic responsibility which strengthens the nation; and service-learning contributes to the solution cf problems in the wider society (Agria, 1990: Barber, 1992: Conrad and Hedin, 1987: Delve, Mintz and Stewart, 1990; Fitch, 1987).

 Hammond, Christine M., "Integrating Service and Academic Study: Service-Learning and Faculty Motivation in Michigan Higher Education" (1994).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 31.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."